 The Yale Crowd - Such a pleasant surprise to run into you all at Barney's.
 Setting the high score on Hoop Fever (or whatever it was called) with Drew was a real highlight of the weekend, especially considering that I got props from a total stranger in the bathroom afterwards.
 I also loved the 5-year post college conversation.
 Playing at Yale was one of the best/worst periods of my ultimate/personal life.
 I never really fit in with the Ivy undergrads and now that we are all several years removed from the experience, the maturity gap between us (my lack of and your excess of) is a bit narrower and we can speak as equals.

-Prof - How could I forget.
-So proud of what you have accomplished since we first met when you were a fish.
+Prof - So proud of what you have accomplished since we first met.
 I may have pulled a few zingers by you (*cough* seal the deal *cough*), but it was you who gave me the confidence to walk right up to a stone cold stunner 12 years ago and then date her for a year.
 Keep kicking ass in everything you overachiever.
 Best of luck with Barcelona.

 Old Squid/Psycho Sightings - All of these were great.
 A few words with Pumba at Busby's, a nice chat with Nos, Flakes and Forge at the fields, a brief encounter with Dollar and Amy outside the Pub.
 Being on the other side of the universe from San Diego, I have been off the Air Squid radar for over a decade, but it is nice to know that I haven't been forgotten completely.
 I treasured my time in La Jolla, it set the tone for my adult life (ultimate, personally, and professionally) and while I didn't actually play with any of you (formally), you all seem to hold me in some regard and that means a great deal to me.